mkazemiv/super-duper-disco/README.md

 ```
 set SUPABASE_URL=>>>YOUR_SUPABASE_URL<<<
 ```
 - The Project API keys will be just below the Project URL.
-Although which key you use has some security implications for your database, for now use the censored secret key (further documentation to be added later regarding this distinction).
+Although which key you use has some security implications for your database, for now use the censored secret key (further documentation to be added later regarding this distinction!!).
 To capture this key, simply click the "Reveal" button once and then click the same button to "Copy".
 Then, paste this key in place of the "YOUR_SUPABASE_API_KEY" string in the next line of the script
 ```
 set SUPABASE_KEY=>>>YOUR_SUPABASE_API_KEY<<<
 ```